Skatteetaten/vagrant-hashistack-template/getting_started_modules.md

 They are written as workflows, which you can find under [.github/workflows](/.github/workflows).
 In this template a `make test` will be run with all permutations of configuration switches provided by the vagrant-hashistack box every time a PR is created or altered.
 Refer to [test configuration](/README.md#test-configuration-and-execution) for details.
-To change what tests are run you can either rewrite the `test` target in te [Makefile](/Makefile), or the workflows directly.
+To change what tests are run you can either rewrite the `test` target in the [Makefile](/Makefile), or the workflows directly.